Active case

 These conditions may be irreversible.

-Please seek help from medical professionals if you or a loved one experience symptoms of Dacthal exposure.
+Please seek help from medical professionals if you experience or a loved one experiences symptoms of Dacthal exposure.

 Our toxic exposure litigation experience